philc/book-notes/writing about your life - william zinsser.md

   * On a company losing its soul to MBAs
     * "By 1987 the Book-of-the-Month Club had run out of interesting things for me to do.
-It had increasingly become the creature of its corporate owners; sober M.B.A.'s from Time, Inc., buzzed through the halls with 30-day plans and 90-day plans five-year plans and exhortations to 'grow' the company.
+It had increasingly become the creature of its corporate owners; sober M.B.A.'s from Time, Inc., buzzed through the halls with 30-day plans and 90-day plans and five-year plans and exhortations to 'grow' the company.
 I don't remember hearing them talk about books."
   * "What I took away from the Book-of-the-Month Club was a belief that the best books -- the most enduring books and the most useful books -- are written out of some inner core of conviction."